paezha/Reproducible-Research-Workflow/Session 5 Data Management Plans/Session_5_Notes.md

 ### Activity

-1. Define a Best Practice Document to guide your work
+1. Define a Best Practice Document to guide your work (submit to Antonio and Krysha)
-2. Complete the Portage DMPAssistant for your project and share with your supervisor (and us) for feedback.
+2. Complete the Portage DMPAssistant for your project and share with your supervisor, Antonio and Krysha for feedback via the DMPAssistant Share tools.

 ### Suggested readings